cviecco/webauth-sshcert/README.md

 Objectives:
 1. Avoid use of password
 2. Use of an already contained ephemeral credential
+3. Must happen all within the HTTP layer (to handle LB terminated TLS connections)
-3. Prevention of Replay attacks
+4. Prevention of Replay attacks
-4. When using certificates no need to for external dependencies for checking auth (use the sshCA as trust anchor)
+5. When using certificates no need to for external dependencies for checking auth (use the sshCA as trust anchor)
-5. Prevention of revealing of secrets from either the server or the client.
+6. Prevention of revealing of secrets from either the server or the client.

 ### FAQ:
 #### Why not SSL certificates?